IOTECH-Donegal/NMEAPostProcessor/README.md

 # PostProcessor
-Postprocessing of logfiles from field work (NMEA, UBX, RTCM, AIS)
+Postprocessing of logfiles from field work.
+## LandSurveyor
+Processes GNSS data only